cliss/camel/README.md

 1. Heroku admin panel
 2. export function in bash/zsh shells.
-3. .env file - use .env.example as a staring point
+3. .env file - use .env.example as a starting point

 ## Files